hummingbot/hummingbot-site/docs/gateway/installation.md

 After you enter your password, you should now see `GATEWAY:ONLINE` in the upper-right hand corner.

-Open a new Terminal/Bash window.
-In it, attach to the Gateway `gateway` instance to see its logs:
+If you need to attach to the `gateway` instance to see its logs:

 ```
 docker attach gateway
 ```

 See [Gateway](https://docs.hummingbot.org/gateway/) for more details on how to configure it for use with Hummingbot.

 ## Install from Source